 - Cryptocurrency trading (kind of)

-- Conveniently displays your profit and losses through different time frames
+- Conveniently displays your profit and losses through different time frames (not always accurate)

 - Advanced orders including trailing stop loss

 - Dividend Reinvestment (DRIP) automatically reinvests cash dividend payments into additional shares of the underlying stock or fund.

 - Customer support is through e-mail only and isn’t the greatest (although it’s starting to improve)